How to Choose the Best Online Concert Platform [2024 Update]

 3. White-Label Video Player

-Licensing and branding are critical in the music industry where piracy is always an issue.
-Therefore, we recommend that you use an online concert streaming platform that offers a “white-label” service.
+Licensing and branding are critical in many industries, especially the music industry where piracy is always an issue.
+Therefore, we recommend that you use an online live concert platform that offers a “white-label” service.

-White-label means that the video stream doesn’t include the logo of the video service provider.
+White-label in a music concert streaming service means that the video stream doesn’t include the logo of the video service provider.
 Instead, you can insert your own branding or logos from sponsors or the band itself.

-Consumer-grade, free streaming platforms like YouTube and Facebook don’t have this feature.
+Consumer-grade, free live music streaming platforms like YouTube and Facebook don’t have this feature.
 Rather, they want the “free advertising” provided by their logo being on every video streamed on their platform.
+Additionally, these free platforms may lack the advanced monetization tools that a dedicated music concert streaming service can provide.

 Most professional video hosting and streaming services will have this white-label feature, but often only with an expensive plan, so you’ll want to choose a solution that has white-label capabilities at the plan that falls into your budget.